disuye/Bitcoin-Block-Clock/README.md

 Includes a tweaked version of [GeoSans Light](https://www.dafont.com/geo-sans-light.font) font, created by Manfred Klein.
 I had some kerning issues, so converted the TTF to WOFF2 using 'Font-face Generator' on Font Squirrel.

-I took a chunk of code from [Word Clock Screensaver](https://github.com/chrstphrknwtn/word-clock/) -> .xib + .h + .m to get this initial version pu and running.
+I took a chunk of code from [Word Clock Screensaver](https://github.com/chrstphrknwtn/word-clock/) -> .xib + .h + .m to get this initial version up and running.

 ## Install